 The interior of the bakery was simple yet felt inviting.
-White walls with small pastel coloured decorations didn't look out of place with the peach coloured cabinets.
+White walls with small pastel colored decorations didn't look out of place with the peach colored cabinets.
 His eyes fell upon rows of glass cases in front of him.
 Sugar sparkled like snow on the muffins and cinnamon rolls, caramelized pecans gleamed glamorously on banana bundt cakes while the chocolate drizzled donuts looked so tempting for chocolate connoisseur.

 "Hello, sir.
 May I help you?"
 A young girl with a short ponytail came to him.

 "Excuse me, do you have hummingbird cakes here?"
 He steadied himself.
 There was no traces of uncertainty left in his eyes.

 "I'm sorry but we don't have them at the moment.
 The cake is for pre-order only.
 Only occasionally we would sell it on the counter."

 "I see."
 He felt dejected.
 "May I place some orders?
 I'd like to order some cakes."

 "I'll ask our manager to speak with you.
 Please wait for a moment, sir."

 The girl left him and went inside the kitchen door.
 His heart started beating furiously.
 He was so nervous right now.
 He didn't even bat an eyelid when signing multi million dollars worth of contracts but this simple situation was enough to make him felt drowning in his emotions.

 "Hello, sir.
 I heard you want to place some orders.
 May I help you?"